Homemade flea traps

 Should I use flea traps at all?

 Probably not unless you manage a kennel or similar facility.
-In terms of eliminating fleas, flea traps don't work very well because they only trap a fraction of the flea population.
+In terms of eliminating fleas, flea traps don't work very well because they only trap a small fraction of the flea population.
 The best approach to flea control